jwjoel/KeyChain/README.md

 ## Roadmap

+- [ ] Encrypted export and import of API keys
 - [ ] Integration with Google Drive, OneDrive, and Amazon S3 for cloud syncing
-- [ ] Encrypted export of API keys
+- [ ] Generate anonymous replacement API

 ## Installation